Master of Science in Mechanical Engineering – Vancouver

 Degree Description:

-Teaching and research assistantships are available for qualified students.
+Teaching and research assistantships are available for qualified students pursuing the thesis option.

 Admission Requirements:

 Admission to the graduate program is a joint decision between the WSU Graduate School and the School of Engineering and Computer Science at WSU Vancouver.
-Submitting your application for admission to WSUV MSME is a two-step process.
-Please complete both steps to ensure your application is received and reviewed by WSUV ENCS and the WSU Graduate School (how to apply- https://ecs.vancouver.wsu.edu/how-apply):
+Submitting your application for admission to WSUV MSME is a two-step process:

 2. Complete and submit the online application for the WSU Graduate School.
-You can also find the Graduate School’s requirements and deadlines, as well as requirements for both domestic and international students.
+Applications for any engineering program are now completed through the EngineeringCAS (centralized application) system.
+See the WSU Graduate School Application Page; here you can also find the Graduate School’s requirements and deadlines, as well as requirements for both domestic and international students.

 You should be prepared to submit the following along with your application to the WSU Graduate School: